madmace/ALFONSo_ICL8038/README.md

 The sweep is modulated via a DC voltage to pin 8.
 The relative frequency range depends on the capacitor applied to pin 10.
 Four different meshes with different values are needed to get good linearity.
 This especially applies to operation as an LFO.
 Four different selectable operating modes have been selected.

+***Power supply***

+The whole VCO section is powered with a dual voltage -8V/+8V.
+Swing is then reduced at the final outputs to the standard preamp signal of 2Vpp.
+The digital control section which includes the mC and all the SPIs is instead powered with +5V/0V.
+An EMC/EMI differential-mode (DM) filter is used on the mains power line.

+***Frequency ranges***

 The frequency ranges are still raw and are related to the values of the capacitors used in the VCO applied to pin 10 of the ICL8038.

 - **HVCO** (*1.6KHz to 26KHz*)